Pietrasanta, Italy: The Ultimate Destination for Art Lovers Seeking Classic and Modern Works

 The Cathedral of San Martino

-Dating back to the 14th century, the Cathedral of San Martino overlooking the beautiful Piazza Duomo.
-Its magnificent rose window in the marble façade stands out.
+Dating back to the 14th century, the Cathedral of San Martino stands proudly overlooking the beautiful Piazza Duomo.
+Its magnificent rose window, set in the marble façade, is truly striking and a key feature of the cathedral’s grandeur.

 The Bell Tower

-In contrast to the Cathedral of San Martino, the 36 m-tall Bell Tower has an appearance of simple brickwork.
-Formerly, the Bell Tower was also covered with marble plates.
+In contrast to the ornate Cathedral of San Martino, the 36-metre-tall Bell Tower has a more understated appearance, with its simple brickwork.
+It was once adorned with marble plates, adding to its former splendour.

 Sant’Agostino